 Inheritance Tax (IHT)

-Fine wine, being a tangible and often high-value asset, is considered part of a deceased person’s estate and may be subject to inheritance or estate tax depending on the jurisdiction.
+Fine wine is a tangible, often high-value asset, which means it gets counted as part of a deceased person’s estate and may be subject to inheritance or estate tax depending on where you are based.

-How wine is taxed upon inheritance varies significantly between countries, especially regarding valuation methods, exemptions, and estate thresholds.
+How wine gets taxed upon inheritance varies widely between countries, with key differences in valuation methods, available exemptions, and estate thresholds.

 Inheritance Tax on Wine in the U.S.

 In the United States, wine is included in the gross estate value for federal estate tax purposes.
-The applicable tax rate can reach up to 40% on estate values exceeding the federal estate tax exemption, which in 2025 is $13.61 million per individual.
+The applicable tax rate can reach up to 40% on estate values exceeding the federal estate tax exemption, which as of 2026 sits at approximately $13.99 million per individual following inflation adjustments.

 Key points: